 The corporate limits of Evansville, Indiana is the geographic area where funded activities using Community Development Block Grant (CDBG), Emergency Solutions Grants (ESG), and HOME Investment Partnerships Grants (HOME) funds will be used to benefit its residents.
-All 2019 projects satisfy at least one of three HUD national objectives: Low to moderate Income Benefit, Slum & Blight Removal, or Urgent Need.
-In the 2019 budget a majority of the activities serve LMI residents.
+All 2018 projects satisfy at least one of three HUD national objectives: Low to moderate Income Benefit, Slum & Blight Removal, or Urgent Need.
+In the 2018 budget a majority of the activities serve LMI residents.

 Direct benefit-Income eligibility is based on the HUD median area income guidelines.
-A majority of the funded agencies provide services in one of the twenty-one low-income census tracts listed below.
+A majority of the funded agencies provide services in one of the twenty low-income census tracts listed below.
 However, the clients of the agencies are not required to live in a low-income census tract to be eligible for services.
 Program types that provide a direct benefit include: Public Service activities, Community Based Development Organization activities, Direct Homebuyer Assistance, Tenant Based Rental Assistance, Emergency Home Repair, Homeless Services, and Rapid Re-Housing.

 Area benefit-Must be located in a target area where at least 51% of the residents are low income.
-The following census tracts satisfy the 51% residency rule: CTs 1, 8, 10,11,12,13,14,15,17,19,20,21,23,24,25, 26, 31, 32, 33, 36, and 37.02.
+The following census tracts satisfy the 51% residency rule: CTs 1,8,10,11,12,13,14,15,17,19,20,21,23,24,25, 26, 31, 32, 33, and 37.02.

-Listed are the 2019 activities that will provide an area benefit to low-to-moderate income residents: Jacobsville NRSA activities located in CTs 19, 20, block groups 1 and 2 of 21, and 22, Code Enforcement sustainability of low-income census tracts, and DMD disposition sustainability of City owned properties located in CTs 11, 12, 13, and 17.
+Listed are the 2018 activities that will provide an area benefit to low-to-moderate income residents: The Evansville Arts Redevelopment NRSA infrastructure improvement located in CTs 11, 12, 13, and 17, Jacobsville NRSA activities located in CTs 19, 20, block groups 1 and 2 of 21, and 22, Code Enforcement sustainability of low income census tracts, and DMD disposition sustainability of City owned properties located in CTs 11, 12, 13, and 17.
 Homebuyer and rental projects located in CTs 11, 12, 13, 14, 17, and 23.